zzzstdxx/rootforge/README.md

 2. Verify this by running lsblk; if your root partition is mounted at ``/mnt/rootforge`` you're good
 3. Go into ``/mnt/rootforge`` by running ``cd /mnt/rootforge``
 4. Download the rootforge tarball by running ``wget https://sourceforge.net/projects/rootforgelinux/files/rootforge-0.1-part2.tar.xz``
-5. Extract the tarball by running ``tar -xJpf rootforge-0.1-part2.tar.xz``
+5. Extract the tarball by running ``tar -xpvf rootforge-0.1-part2.tar.xz``
 6. Run ``ls`` and if you see the Linux file structure you're good
 7. If when running ``ls`` you see a leftover ``boot/`` partition you should remove it by doing ``rm -rf /mnt/rootforge/boot/``
 8. Create some directories: